The Three Keys to Keeping Your Pool Clean

 1. Pool Water Circulation

-The most important step in keeping your pool clean is maintaining good water circulation.
+Maintaining good water circulation is the most important step in keeping your pool clean.
 The heart of the water circulation is the pump.
 Just like your heart pumps blood, the pool pump moves water around so that it circulates throughout the system.
-Your pool’s circulatory system has two sections, the suction side and the pressure side.
+Your pool’s circulatory system has two sections, the suction side, and the pressure side.

 The pump takes in the water coming from the skimmer and pushes it out into the next part of the circulation.
 Everything from the pump until the water returns to the pool is called the pressure side since the water is moved by pressure from the pump.

 From the pump, the water is pushed through a filter.
 The most common filters are sand, diatomaceous earth (DE), and cartridge.
 Each has its pros and cons.
 Whatever type of filter you have, its main job is to remove tiny bits of debris from the water.
-This may include dirt all the way down to such tiny impurities as algae and residue from things like shampoos, hair products, and sunscreen.
+This may include dirt down to tiny impurities like algae and residue from things like shampoos, hair products, and sunscreen.

 After it leaves the filter, the water is pushed by pressure from the pump back to the pool.
 Along the way, it may pass through a heater.
 Many pools also have an in-line chlorinator that releases a slow, steady flow of chlorine and bromine into the water.
-From there, the water return to the pool through small valve call…wait for it…returns!
+From there, the water return to the pool through a small valve called… wait for it… returns!

-While the circulation system will take care of a good bit of cleaning, your pool also some human input.
-The three main things you will need to do yourself are skimming, vacuuming, and brushing.
+While the circulation system will take care of a good bit of cleaning, your pool also needs some human input.
+You will need to do these three things yourself: skimming, vacuuming, and brushing.

 You should skim your pool daily.
 Using a skimmer attached to a telescopic pool pole, simply go through the pool and pick up any large debris you find.
-This kind of debris is most commonly leaves, twigs, needles, and other natural material.
+This debris is most commonly leaves, twigs, needles, and other natural materials.
 You may also find hair or other small human debris (like band-aids, ick!).

 You should vacuum your pool regularly.
 Daily or every other day is a good schedule.
-With a pool vacuum you can get smaller debris that with a skimmer.
-You can also more easily get debris that has settled to the bottom of your pool.
+You can get smaller debris with a pool vacuum than with a skimmer.
+You can also more easily get debris that has settled at the bottom of your pool.

 The goal is to make sure that your pool water has a healthy pH and enough chlorine to keep it clean without irritating human skin and mucous membranes.
 Your ideal pH should be close to 7.0, which is neutral.
 Your chlorine level should be between 1 and 3 ppm.
 If your pH is too high or too low, you can add chemicals to raise or lower the pH.
 If the chlorine level is low, simply add chlorine, either as a powder or a liquid solution.